jadecobra/python_tdd_exercises/source/make_tdd/make_tdd_manually/make_tdd_environment_no_wsl.rst

       code tests/magic.py

-    I can also open a file_ by using :kbd:`ctrl` on the keyboard and clicking with the mouse on the name of the file_
+    I can also open a file_ by using :kbd:`ctrl` on the keyboard, then clicking with the mouse on the name of the file_

 * I add the Python_ code below in ``tests/magic.py`` in the :ref:`editor<2 editors>`